mx-psi/tfg/text/Others/04-appendix.md

 Some examples of oracles are included in the `oracles` folder.

+The second binary, `diagrams`, generates the diagrams used in the document.
+The option `--gen-all` generates a selection of the diagrams used, while providing a circuit in the form of a truth table with the option `--circuit` generates a circuit diagram for that specific circuit.

 #### Documentation

 The documentation, generated with Haddock, is available in the `docs`